Nelvana: Around the world

 The Fairly OddParents, created by animator Butch Hartman, was distributed by Nelvana outside the U.S. from 2001 to 2005.
 This show has been in the top of the ratings for Nickelodeon, YTV and the BBC, and has also been successful among viewers in all European markets, Latin America, Australia, and Canada.
 Nickelodeon's Taina was also distributed by Nelvana in 2001 and 2002.
 The series was cancelled in 2002, but had mixed to positive reviews and ratings in late 2001.
 Nick Jr.'s The Backyardigans, in addition to being distributed by Nelvana outside the U.S., was also co-produced by Nelvana.
-Nick Jr.'s Max & Ruby, also in addition to being distributed by Nelvana around the U.S., was also co-produced by Nelvana.
+Disney XD's Mr. Young, in addition to being distributed by Nelvana around the U.S., was produced by Thunderbird Films.
+On February 22, 2007, it was announced that Nelvana signed a deal to internationally distribute the first season of Horrid Henry outside of the United Kingdom and German-speaking territories.
+By February 2008, its international distribution deal was replaced by Little Bird Rights.

 In the United States, Nelvana's series have been broadcast on terrestrial, cable and streaming networks, and internationally on over 360 television stations in more 180 countries, in approximately 50 languages.

 Notable personnel

 Apart from its three founders, there have been several key personnel from Nelvana's past and present, a great deal of whom have left the company.
 Some of the better-known people who have worked for the studio at one point or another include animators Wayne Gilbert, Peter Hudecki, Tom McGillis, Jennifer Pertsch, Vincenzo Natali, Arna Selznick, Natalie Turner, and John van Bruggen, and voice actors Tara Strong, Cree Summer, Maurice LaMarche, and Michael Cera.
 The British and Canadian duo of Alison Snowden and David Fine won an Academy Award for animation before starting to work for Nelvana.

 Former Nelvana employees Roger Allers, Charles Bonifacio, Ralph Palmer, Kori Rae, Joe Ranft, David Soren, and Ralph Zondag went on to become staff members at Walt Disney Feature Animation and DreamWorks Animation starting in the 1980s.
-Allers went on to work on Open Season, The Lion King, The Incredibles, and Cars.
+Allers went on to direct The Lion King and Open Season.
 Lenora Hume, from the company's early years, was the senior vice-president of DisneyToon Studios and Pixar.